clblamires/ninesjournal/_posts/2020-03-14-trail-of-blood.md

 “What does that mean?” asked Luna.

 “It’s a clue!
-The first eyeball thing gets the blue gem, the sapphire!”
+The first eyeball thing gets the blue gem, the sapphire!
+I read it on the wall.”

 In an instant, we all understood.
 The first socket took the sapphire.
 The second took the ruby.
 The last took the emerald.
 But the third socket remained and we still had a topaz and an amethyst.
 Oromis grumbled and placed the amethyst into the remaining socket.
 The room began to rumble and shift.
 The ivy on the floors reeled back and forth from the movement.
 And five gargoyle statues, from which we had taken the gems, sprung to life and set upon us.